anjannair/blog/docs/index.md

 # About This Site
 This site was built with the objective of providing information and at the same time as a reference for me to look back incase I need this again.
 A lot of time is usually spent in just searching for solutions.
-To avoid waste of time in the future I have written the documentation on my own with information I have gathered myself or referred through different websites and videos.
+To avoid waste of time in the future I have written this blog on my own with information I have gathered myself or referred through different websites and videos.

 ## About The Author
 <div style="display:flex; flex-wrap:nowrap;">